Reliva-Technology/melakapay-documentation/docs/CarianPersendirian_Documentation.md

 - Handles specific Java NullPointerException errors
 - Returns user-friendly error messages for API failures

+## Payment Details
+- The service has a fixed fee of RM 30.00
+- Payment is always required (payment flag is set to 1)

 ## Dependencies
 - Laravel Request
 - DB facade